brandonkramer/wp-vite-starter/README.md

 ## 💻 Other commands

-Build assets in dev mode.
-This is based off the 'development' mode in ViteJS.
+Build assets in `development` mode.
-Will turn off minification and add sourcemaps.
 ```shell
 yarn build-dev
 ```